Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Newtonian Limit of Einsteinian Gravity and Quantum Dynamics of Solar System (Specifics)

 in which $k$ is a constant of integration.
 This result can be converted into polar equation for an ellipse.
-In case of Eq.(14) it is given by
+In the case of Eq.(14) it is given by

-We would like now to complicate situation as follows.
-Suppose that the obtained results, say, \ are for the Mercury.
+We would like now to complicate this situation as follows.
+Suppose that obtained results, say, \ are for the Mercury.
 But then, in its current form they are unrealistic since Mercury is interacting only with the Sun.
 To account for interactions of Mercury with other planets requires much more work.
-This was done by Le Verier and takes about 150 pages\footnote{E.g.see footnote 11.} .
-Fortunately, there is a much easier method known as the mass ring model described in [8] which produces results very close to those by Le Verier.
-The idea of the method lies in replacement of the planets other than Mercury by gravitating rings \ of masses $m_{i}$ $(i=1-8)$ centered at the Sun \ and located further away from the Sun\ at the radial distance $R_{i}$.\ \ In such a case Mercury will be experiencing the inward force coming from the Sun and outward force coming from rings.
+This was done by Le Verrier and takes about 150 pages\footnote{E.g.see footnote 11 and Note added in proof.} .
+Fortunately, there is a much easier method known as the mass ring model described in [$8$] which produces results very close to those by Le Verrier.
+The idea of the method lies in replacement of the planets other than Mercury by gravitating rings \ of masses $m_{i}$ $(i=1-8)$ centered at the Sun \ and located further away from the Sun\ at the radial distance $R_{i}$.\ \ In such a case Mercury will be experiencing the inward force coming from the Sun and the outward force coming from rings.
 The outward potential $\psi(r)$ of a particular ring at the distance $r$ \ from the Sun \ and in the plane of a ring (which is the same for all planets) is given by\footnote{We drop the subscript i for brevity.}